Rolando Dy

-Rolando Gabriel Dy (born August 11, 1990) is a retired Filipino mixed martial artist.
+Rolando Gabriel Dy (born August 11, 1990) is a Filipino bare-knuckle boxer and former mixed martial artist.
 He most notably fought in the Ultimate Fighting Championship (UFC) and Brave Combat Federation.
 He is the former Abu Dhabi Warriors featherweight champion.
 He is the son of former WBC World super featherweight title holder Rolando Navarrete.
+He is a 2-1 bare knuckle fighter currently signed with BYB Extreme.

 Mixed martial arts career

+Early career

 Dy made his professional debut on a Nemesis MMA card in Quezon City, Philippines where he won by TKO in the 2nd round.
 He had 3 straight wins in Pacific Xtreme Combat (PXC) before signing with the UFC as a replacement fighter on two weeks notice.

 Ultimate Fighting Championship

 Dy's UFC debut was against TUF alum, Alex Caceres on June 17, 2017, in UFC Fight Night: Holm vs. Correia.
 Dy was dominated by the UFC veteran until the fight was stopped between the 2nd and 3rd rounds due to a cut on Dy's right eye.
 It was ruled as a TKO victory for Caceres.

 On September 23, 2017, Dy faced Teruto Ishihara in UFC Fight Night: Saint Preux vs. Okami.
 He lost the fight via unanimous decision.
 The bout could've resulted to a majority draw if not for a point deduction from Dy for repeated groin strikes to Ishihara.
 The scores read 28–27, 28-27 and 29–27.

 Dy confirmed that he was cut from the roster via email after 2 consecutive losses.
 However, he was offered a fight against UFC newcomer Wuliji Buren in UFC Fight Night: Bisping vs. Gastelum on November 25, 2017, as a late replacement.
 At the weigh-ins, Dy weighed in at 148 lbs., two pounds over the featherweight limit.
 As a result, he forfeited 20% of his purse to Buren and the bout was fought at a catchweight.
 Dy won the fight by unanimous decision.

 Dy faced Shane Young on June 23, 2018, at UFC Fight Night 132.
 He lost the fight via technical knockout in the second round.
 This fight earned him his first Fight of the Night award.
 Later, he was subsequently released by the UFC.